Avex Group Human Rights Policy

 3. Responsibility for Policy Implementation

 The President and CEO holds ultimate responsibility for the Group’s human rights initiatives.
-Specific measures, including the implementation of the human rights due diligence framework, will be promoted through collaboration among relevant departments under the leadership of the executive responsible for sustainability.
+Specific measures, including the implementation of the human rights due diligence process, will be promoted through collaboration among relevant departments under the leadership of the executive responsible for sustainability.

-4. Priority Human Rights-Holders
+4. Priority Rights-Holders

 The Avex Group is committed to eliminating discrimination based on nationality, age, gender, disability, or any other attribute, and to respecting the human rights of all individuals.
-In particular, the Group promotes initiatives to respect human rights, including the implementation of human rights due diligence, with a focus on the following right-holders who may be significantly affected by corporate activities.
-As the risk of human rights violations may change in response to developments in business activities, social conditions, and the broader human rights environment, the Group will continuously identify and assess areas of heightened risk and take appropriate remedial measures where necessary.
+In particular, the Group promotes initiatives to respect human rights, including the implementation of human rights due diligence, with a focus on the following rights-holders who may be significantly affected by corporate activities.
+As the risk of adverse human rights impacts may change in response to developments in business activities, social conditions, and the broader human rights environment, the Group will continuously identify and assess areas of heightened risk and take appropriate remedial measures where necessary.

 (1)Artists, Talents, and Creators Affiliated with the Group